bpk68/gatsby-netlify-cms/src/pages/blog/2019-12-22-solving-react-hooks-invalid-hook-call-warning.md

 After much searching and debugging, the problem seemed to definitely lay with this duplicate versions of React or React DOM issue.

-In fact, the answer lay at the end of the helpful React hooks documentation above.
+In fact, the answer lay at the end of the helpful React Hooks documentation above.
 There was a link to an extended [GitHub discussion on the pesky invalid hook call warning error](https://github.com/facebook/react/issues/13991) and plenty of fellow devs with the exact same woes.
 More importantly, it had lots of different possible solutions to different situations.

 For my particular scenario, I'd used my very own [Parcel JS starter project (complete with React)](https://robkendal.co.uk/blog/2019-04-29-using-parcel-bundler-with-react-js/) to build the query builder.
 I did take note of the 'multiple versions of React' no no from the above list and had used [Parcel's alias feature](https://parceljs.org/module_resolution.html#aliases), as well as making sure to employ the `peerDependencies` config setting in package.json.